-Candied Sweet Potatoes.
-This easy to make Thanksgiving side dish recipe is always a hit!
-Buttery, sweet, caramelized sweet potatoes.
+This easy Candied Sweet Potato recipe is perfect for a Thanksgiving side dish!
+Buttery, caramelized sweet potatoes swimming in a thick brown sugar syrup.
 This dish only requires a few ingredients but makes a big impact!

 These candied sweet potatoes are tender, sweet and buttery.
 Plus theres a wonderful caramelized crust that forms on the top of the sweet potatoes during the last bit of baking.

 - Quick and Easy: the only prep needed is slicing up the potatoes.

 - Make Ahead: this is an easy side dish that can be made ahead of time and saves time and sanity when preparing a large meal.